 Emergency - Call 111

-If you or someone you love is unsafe or in an emergency situation, please call 111 now.
+If you or someone you know is talking about suicide, is unsafe or in an emergency situation, please call 111 now.

-Don’t wait.
-If you need to talk to someone when you’re not feeling well, always remember to reach out to a trusted friend, family or whānau member - sharing our problems or feelings with others does help.
+Don't wait.
+If you need to talk to someone if you're feeling overwhelmed and hopeless, always remember to reach out to a trusted friend, family or whānau member - sharing our problems or feelings with others does help.

 If you need to talk to someone right away, please contact one of the following helplines: